SteeltoeOSS/NetCoreToolTemplates/DEVELOPER.md

 We'll use the _Smoke_ test category to test the new project option.
 The _Smoke_ test category includes a single test case that:
-* runs `dotnet new steeltoe-webapi --help` and verifies an option description
+* runs `dotnet new steeltoe-webapi --help` and verifies the option description
 * runs `dotnet new steeltoe-webapi --<option>` and verifies the command return code is 0

 The _ProjectGeneration_ and _ProjectBuild_ test categories are covered later in this document.